protehnica/eml-insight/README.md

 # eml-insight
 A command-line tool that analyzes the source code of emails in order to give you insight about their senders.

-The script is strictly a passive analyzer doesn't take any action.
+The script is strictly a passive analyzer.
+It doesn't take any action.

 # how it works
 - It looks at the headers of the email and identifies the network hops it took